 1996 Duke University, Faculty in Cardiology

 BioDr.
 Anurag Mairal is an Adjunct Professor of Medicine and the Director, Global Outreach Programs at Stanford Byers Center for Biodesign, Stanford University.
-He is also an Adjunct Professor at Stanford's Graduate School of Business and a Faculty Fellow and Lead for Technology Innovation and Impact at Center for Innovation in Global Health.
-In these roles, he leads initiatives focused on applying the biodesign process to resource-constrained settings globally.
+He is also a Faculty Fellow and Lead for Technology Innovation and Impact at Center for Innovation in Global Health.
+In these roles, he leads initiatives focused on applying the biodesign process to resource-constrained se ttings globally.
 Further, he facilitates opportunities for students, faculty and fellows at Stanford to work on global healthcare needs.
-He is part of the founding faculty team for MED 232, Global Health: Scaling Health Technology Innovations in Low Resource Settings and BIOE 371, Global Biodesign: Medical Technology in an International Context, graduate-level courses offered to engineering, business, and medical students at Stanford University.
+He is founding co-Director for MED 232, Global Health: Scaling Health Technology Innovations in Low Resource Settings, and was part of the founding faculty team for BIOE 371, Global Biodesign: Medical Technology in an International Context, graduate-level courses offered to engineering, business, and medical students at Stanford University.
 Earlier, he served as Associate Director for the Stanford-India Biodesign and Singapore-Stanford Biodesign programs.
 He serves as the Founding Chair of BME IDEA APAC, a community of medtech innovation programs in Asia Pacific, partnering closely with the industry and academia in the region.
 He is also an Honorary Professor at University of Cape Town, South Africa.
 Concurrently, he is a co-founder and Executive Vice President of Orbees Medical, a SF Bay Area-based strategy consulting firm serving global healthcare industry, with a focus on medtech, pharmaceutical, and digital health industry.

 Dr. Mairal earned a PhD in chemical engineering from the University of Colorado at Boulder and an MBA from the Haas School of Business at the University of California at Berkeley.
 He also holds an MS in chemical engineering from the Indian Institution of Technology in Mumbai and a BS in chemical engineering from National Institute of Technology, Raipur.
 Dr. Mairal was a post-doctoral fellow at the University of Twente, Netherlands and at University of Michigan, Ann Arbor.
 At BerkeleyHaas, he was a founding co-Chairman of the South Asia Business Conference and Chair of the Biotech Panel for the Asia Business Conference.
 His work has been published in more than 30 publications, and he has seven issued patents.